minborg/articles/2023/August/2-Computed-Constants/README.md

 ...
 foo.logger().log(...);
 ```
-There is no way for the (current) JVM to determine that the `logger` is _monotonic_ in the sense that it can only change from `null` to a value _once_ and so, the JVM is unable to apply constant folding and other optimizations.
+There is no way for the (current) JVM to determine that the `logger` is _monotonic_ in the sense that it can only change from `null` to a value _once_ and then will always remain.
+So, the JVM is unable to apply constant folding and other optimizations.
 Also, because `logger` needs to be declared `volatile` there is a small performance penalty paid for each access.

 The `ComputedConstant` class comes to the rescue here and offers the best of two worlds: Flexible initialization and good performance!